terra-campaigns/arrival/campaign/context/realms.md

 Romburghia is a troubled land, rife with tension, secrets and fear.
 Its people are divided by culture and religion, and its aristocracy is on the brink of collapse.
 A coastal kingdom, located on the east of Easteros, Romburghia is bordered by the Khathan Empire to the west.
 It is also the only land access of Hincland to the continent, making it a strategically important location.
 At the heart of Romburghia's power struggles lies a fragmented aristocratic organisation, where no one is sure of their own power.
 The titular ruler, surrounded by a web of spying and blackmail, is feared by all who cross their path.
 Meanwhile, the ruler's lover and the court sorcerer hold strong position and influence, using their power to manipulate the court's fragile balance.

 The kingdom is a patchwork of cultures, with the north being dominated by the ancient Mercian ways, while the south is a vast expanse of nomadic Nurfirth.
-However, the original Mercian religion has long been in decline, with most of the country now following either the church of Falet or the gods of the [Yotunn Ancestors](religions.md#Yotunn%20Ancestors) pantheon.
+However, the original Mercian religion has long been in decline, with most of the country now following either the church of Falet or the gods of the [Yotunn Ancestors](religions.md#Yotunn) pantheon.
 The [Faletism](religions.md#Faletism) religion has officially been adopted by the kingdom, but it is a decision made out of fear, for the Mercians of Hincland have long been rumored to dabble in black magic.
 The rulers have turned a blind eye to non-conventional approaches to converting folk religion followers to the official religion of Falet, desperately seeking to expand its reach and hold over the kingdom.

 ### Kiranu

-### Naragzah Dwarven Empire
+### Naragzah
+***The Glasrath Dwarven Empire***

-#### Tolfonddund Dwarves
+#### Tolfonddundhesm
+***Tolfonddund Dwarven Mines***

 The southern mine system on the Glasrath Mountains was created by dwarves coming from the town of Tolfoddund, two centuries ago (3671 NC).
 These dwarves were not as advanced as the Nargun dwarves, but made enough wealth by trading dwarven goods with Watheton (especially Yeswite), which then traded them to other peoples of the Kuzar County and, more broadly, with the Khathan empire.

-#### Nargun Dwarves
+#### Nargunhesm
+***Nargun Dwarven Mines***

 The Nargun was a strong Dwarven empire founded in 3217 NC.

 The King was killed about 15 years ago, in an attack that came from the Ammuinoth, alongside his son and heir.
 Sitmeak Greybow, was then appointed as regent and has been the regent since - he is in charge.
 The brother, Whursock Greybow, is the commander of the army.

+### Underworld
-### The Ammuinoth, the Ghost Domain and the Ophaire
+***The Ammuinoth, the Ghost Domain and the Ophaire***

-#### The Ammuinoth
+#### Ammuinoth

 The kingdom of Iopothae was a very advanced kingdom from ancient times.
-It is said it covered a larger region than the current [The Kathan Empire](realms.md#The%20Kathan%20Empire).
+It is said it covered a larger region than the current [The Kathan Empire](realms.md#Katho).
 One of the features of the kingdom of Iopothae was the creation of the Ammuinoth (starting around year 1000 IT), a subterranean superstructure that traversed the kingdom (SW to NE), following what is known as the Brezal Paths.
 These paths are believed to carry intensified earth energy.
 Some researchers believe the energy paths are not real, and that the construction, in a leaf shape, was in deference to the old nature gods.
 In the Ammuinoth tunnels, castles, shrines and temples were built, as presents to the old gods.

 ![](_aux/Pasted%20image%2020230406194443.png)